PiresMA/epidemic_like_models/README.md

 Fire spreading
 * Rhodes, C. J., and R. M. Anderson.
 "Forest-fire as a model for the dynamics of disease epidemics."
 Journal of the Franklin Institute 335.2 (1998): 199-211.
 * Bancal, J-D., and Romualdo Pastor-Satorras.
 "Steady-state dynamics of the forest fire model on complex networks."
 The European Physical Journal B 76.1 (2010): 109-121.

+Emotion contagion
+* Gruzd, Anatoliy, Sophie Doiron, and Philip Mai.
+"Is happiness contagious online?
+A case of Twitter and the 2010 Winter Olympics."
+System Sciences (HICSS), 2011 44th Hawaii International Conference on.
+IEEE, 2011.
+* Fan, Rui, Ke Xu, and Jichang Zhao.
+"Easier contagion and weaker ties make anger spread faster than joy in social media." arXiv preprint arXiv:1608.03656 (2016).

+Seminal papers
+Kermack, William O., and Anderson G. McKendrick.
+"A contribution to the mathematical theory of epidemics."
+Proceedings of the Royal Society of London A: mathematical, physical and engineering sciences.
+Vol. 115.
+No. 772.
+The Royal Society, 1927.